86th Street (Manhattan): Transportation

-The M86 Select Bus Service bus serves the street.
-Until the 1950s, the Second Avenue and Third Avenue elevated lines served 86th Street on the East Side.
+The M86 Select Bus Service bus serves the street between York Avenue and either Broadway (westbound) or West End Avenue (eastbound).
+At the east side of the Central Park transverse, eastbound buses use East 84th Street until Madison Avenue due to Fifth Avenue being a downtown-only corridor.

 The New York and Harlem Railroad used to operate an 86th Street rail line which ran on the surface from Central Park West, through Central Park and on to York Avenue.
 The line then turned north and terminated at the Astoria Ferry landing at 92nd Street.

 It is currently served by the following New York City Subway stations: